jcdotnet/jc-social-sharing/readme.txt

 == Description ==

-Add buttons to share on Buffer, Facebook, LinkedIn, Telegram, Twitter and WhatsApp.
+Add buttons to share on Buffer, Facebook, LinkedIn, Pinterest, Telegram, Twitter and WhatsApp.

 This is a simple, responsive and VERY lightweight plugin that offers nice and customizable buttons.

 == Features ==

-- Sharing support for Buffer, Facebook, LinkedIn, Telegram, Twitter and WhatsApp.
+- Sharing support for Buffer, Facebook, LinkedIn, Pinterest, Telegram, Twitter and WhatsApp.
 - Allows you to drag and drop the buttons you want to display.
 - Allows you to reorder the buttons.
 - Allows you to display the buttons after/before the text content.